Icerice965/Icerice965/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Paul Ignagni and I'm a training to be a software developer with Tech Elevator.
+My name is Paul Ignagni and I'm a software engineer with a coding bootcamp background from Tech Elevator.
-I'm currently learning javascript and how to work with GitHub.
-I hope to become a full-stack software engineer by the end of this coding bootcamp.
+I'm experienced with Java, Python, JavaScript, CSS, HTML and SQL.